Skip to content

 Tips for you:

-• You can also make this by using frozen coconut, but make sure to thaw them before using.
+• You can also make this by using frozen coconut, but make sure to thaw it before using.

 • Make sure to mix the mixture in between to prevent burning.